-Here’s why: because of players like Amazon and e-Bay, competitors, including medium and small retailers are finding it tough to sell at the “right” price.
-Or, rather, because of the technologies the “biggies” have deployed.
+Here's why: because of players like Amazon and eBay, competitors, including medium and small retailers, are finding it tough to sell at the "right" price.
+Or, instead, because of the technologies the "biggies" have deployed.

 Traditional definitions of pricing strategy have gone out of the window.
-Price optimization in today’s digital world is a fluid concept, turning several hypotheses on their head.
+Price optimization in today's digital world is a fluid concept that turns several hypotheses on their heads.

-Then there’s the relatively new entrant, dynamic pricing.
-Let’s not get confused though between price optimization and dynamic pricing.
-The latter is but one tactic in the overall plan of price optimization, all of which is geared to offering customers commodities at the “best” (read cheap) possible price at that moment in time.
+Then there's the relatively new entrant, dynamic pricing.
+Let's not confuse price optimization with dynamic pricing, though.
+The latter is but one tactic in the overall plan for price optimization, all of which is geared toward offering customers commodities at the "best" (read: cheap) possible price at that moment in time.

 What is Dynamic Pricing?

 What is dynamic pricing?
 Why is dynamic pricing important?
-Dynamic pricing is a tactic that many retailers have started to use to change the price of the product based on supply and demand in real-time.
-It’s a far cry from the old days when the price of almost anything, be it goods or services, was “fixed” (or static), perhaps for months, if not years.
-Pricing strategy had a tactic called competitive pricing, but no one then would have thought that anything like dynamic pricing would come along a few decades down the line.
+Dynamic pricing is a tactic that many retailers have begun using to adjust product prices in real time based on supply and demand.
+It's a far cry from the old days when the cost of almost anything, be it goods or services, was "fixed" (or static), perhaps for months, if not years.
+Pricing strategy included a tactic called competitive pricing, but no one would have thought that anything like dynamic pricing would come along a few decades later.

 Amazon was the earliest starter off the block on this front.
-Because of technologies like recommendation engines and tactics like dynamic pricing, it soon sped ahead in the retail race and has never looked back ever since.
+Because of technologies like recommendation engines and tactics like dynamic pricing, it soon sped ahead in the retail race and has never looked back.
 Today, almost every retailer, big and small, wants to emulate the Amazon model.

 So why and how has Amazon managed to beat the rest?
-Before proceeding any further, let’s understand that.
-Amazon manages to price almost all of its inventory at prices lower than the others.
+Before proceeding any further, let's understand that.
+Amazon manages to price almost all of its inventory below that of its competitors.
 It retains the ability to quickly, frequently, and simultaneously transform the price of millions of items.
 Low prices = many customers.
 And Amazon has got it down to such an exact science that it manages to do all of this while protecting its margins.

-Competitors, and real-world retailers like Walmart and Target realized this much, much later.
-They understood that they were up against an online retailer, which, without any inventory, was using dynamic pricing to outbid their prices to sell more.
-In a mere 20 minutes, the price of a product can become old.
+Competitors and real-world retailers like Walmart and Target realized this much, much later.
+They understood they were up against an online retailer that, without any inventory, used dynamic pricing to outbid them and sell more.
+In just 20 minutes, a product's price can become outdated.
 Dynamic pricing and personalized offers based on recommendation engines became an irresistible magnet for consumers.

 Express Analytics puts the voice of the customer at the heart of the business.
 If you are a traditional retailer anywhere in the world, you need to speak to our experts to get a lowdown on how dynamic pricing can help you.